Last Updated on February 4, 2022 by Mark Ferguson

 A lot of people like to use tile on the shower, tub, and floor, but it adds a lot of money to the cost!
 With the new shower and tub inserts that have a designer type look we find it does not hurt us to avoid tile if possible.
 It is also easy to double or triple these costs by using a designer store or more expensive materials.

-How much does labor cost?
+How much does labor cost to remodel a bathroom?

 As I said earlier the labor costs can vary greatly across the country and from contractor to contractor.
 We have varying amounts we pay to our contracts and handymen as well.
 We have some employees as well who we have working full time for us.
 The time it takes to do the work can vary as well based on how good the person doing the work is.

-We assumed that a contractor would spend from 7 to 10 days working on a bathroom with one person doing all the work.
+We assumed that a contractor would spend from 7 to 10 days working remodel a bathroom with one person doing all the work.
 With two or three people that time can be cut down greatly.
 We also assumed the labor costs would be about $45 an hour but again this could be high or low in some areas.
 The labor costs run us from $2,000 to $4,000 on a bathroom.
 Again, if doing tile work the labor costs are on the high side because of all of the time it takes to install the tile.

 How do we save money?